Sign our petition and stop sex for water

 We believe that everyone, everywhere in the world should have safe access to drinking water.
 Rising water scarcity due to climate change hits women the hardest.
 We demand that governments give greater priority to ensuring safe access to water for women and girls, and do all they can to eliminate the practice of sex for water.

 Water is a human right and should never be used as a tool of corruption or sextortion.
 Women and girls must be protected from the extreme consequences of the water crisis.
-Therefore, we urge the UN Special Rapporteur on water and sanitation, Pedro Arrojo-Agudo, to have research done on sextortion in relation to water and hold governments accountable for this terrible human rights violation.
+Therefore, we urged the UN Special Rapporteur on water and sanitation, Pedro Arrojo-Agudo, in 2024 to have research done on sextortion in relation to water and hold governments accountable for this terrible human rights violation.

 Governments must take responsibility and be urged to eliminate sextortion.
 And we need your support.
 Will you sign the petition?